English Language Stuff

 • If you have an irregular plural possessor that doesn't end in s, you use 's: children's playground.
 Generally, form the nominative plural first, and then figure out if you need an ' or an 's!

-• Here is where 's as particle really makes sense.
+• Here is where 's as a particle really makes sense.
 If several people own one thing, then there is a 's at the end of the series: Mark, Luke, and John's car.
 But if they each have a car it's: Mark's, Luke's, and John's cars.

 • Add 's to proper nouns even if they already end in an s.
 This is always acceptable, but some styles allow some variation on this: Dickens's book